 We may also need to disclose your information where disclosure is required or permitted by law, or if we have your permission to do so.

-All of our online forms are protected by encryption.
 We take appropriate measures to ensure that the personal information disclosed to us is kept secure, accurate, and kept only for so long as is necessary for the purposes for which it is used.

 Our website contains links to and from the websites of our partners and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.